doubledherin/gatsby-p5-starter/README.md

 ```
 ## Add Your Own Content

-### How to Prepare Your p5.js Sketch for This Site
+### How to Prepare a p5.js Sketch to be Added to Your Gallery

 #### TL;DR
 1. Copy [this sketch template](https://github.com/doubledherin/gatsby-p5-starter/blob/master/src/templates/sketchTemplate.js) and paste it into `src/scripts/sketches`, making sure to name it exactly the same as the still image that will represent it in the gallery.
-As you can see, all of the p5.js functions are safely namespaced with `p.` in this template.
+(As you can see, all of the p5.js functions are namespaced with `p.` in this template so as not to dilute the global namespace.)
 2. Copy your sketch's global variables into the "Initialize variables" section.
 The copy the body of your `setup`, `draw` and other p5.js built-in functions into the namespaced versions of them in the template (i.e. copy the body of your `setup()` function into `p.setup()`).
 If you are using a p5 function that isn't in the template, you can add it, just make sure to namespace it too.
 3. If your editor has an eslint plugin, the linter should be hollering right about now about a bunch of undefined variables related to p5.
 For each one of this, add a `p.` namespace before it.
 4. If you're using a p5 function or class that's already namespaced with `p5`, such as `p5.Vector`, uncomment [this line](https://github.com/doubledherin/gatsby-p5-starter/blob/master/src/templates/sketchTemplate.js#L3) in the template.